07 • 28 • 2020

 Like many harmful viruses and pathogens, the main exposure risk to the water recreation community is from sewage pollution.
 The release of raw or undertreated sewage into our surface waterways can cause diseases to spread through the “fecal-oral transmission route.”
 In other words, when we recreate at the beach during a sewage spill or release of undertreated wastewater, we risk ingesting fecal-borne pathogens that can cause symptoms like stomach upset; ear, eyes, nose and throat infections; as well as more severe infections like E. coli, MRSA, giardia, hepatitis, and worse.

 The potential for sewage to contain the infectious COVID-19 virus is of particular concern to areas that experience persistent spills and releases of raw sewage, such as coastal communities along the US/Mexico border.
 Since infected individuals are able to shed the virus in their stool for up to five weeks after recovering from the disease, additional research is severely needed to confirm this potential transmission route.
 Fortunately, a proposed study to determine if the infectious COVID-19 virus is present in sewage-polluted coastal water and able to aersolize in sea spray, submitted by Dr. Kim Prather from Scripps Institution of Oceanography, was recently awarded funding by the National Science Foundation, with plans to start immediately.
-In the meantime, researchers from a recent Water Research Foundation webinar stated that the “likelihood of catching COVID-19 from feces seems low” since other coronaviruses are susceptible to UV radiation and unable to persist over long periods of time in waterways, but again this is all preliminary and not yet confirmed.
+Dr. Richard Melvin also recieved funding from Sea Grant in July 2020 to conduct his research project titled Monitoring the Presence of SARS-CoV2 Virus in Surface Waters Connected to Public Recreation Sites.
+In the meantime, researchers from a recent Water Research Foundation webinar stated that the “likelihood of catching COVID-19 from feces [in recreational waterbodies] seems low” since other coronaviruses are susceptible to UV radiation and unable to persist over long periods of time in waterways, but again this is all preliminary and not yet confirmed.

 Due to the current uncertainty, areas affected by sewage spills, leaks or overflows, or have high numbers of septic tanks, cesspools or homeless populations, could have increased risk for potential transmission of the virus in affected waterways.
 Local health authorities post warnings to protect public health from exposure to many different harmful pathogens in sewage that can make you sick.
 Surfrider’s Clean Water initiative strives to protect clean water and to eliminate these sources of pollution that can put public health at risk.
 Note that cities are starting to re-open beaches as stay-at-home orders get lifted.
 Popular public spaces, including beaches, were temporarily closed to help prevent the spread of COVID-19 (due to elevated likelihood for person-to-person contact).
 Experts warn that reopening society too soon could result in a resurgence of positive cases and associated deaths, so please follow city, state and federal recommendations and best practices to stay safe.
 As always, Surfrider urges you to check your local beach water quality before heading to the beach, as high bacteria is an indication of raw or undertreated sewage in the water.
 Even if recreating in sewage-polluted waterways is determined not to be a transmission route for COVID-19, it could still expose you to other pathogens which could tax your overall immune system.